1993 - Out On Bail

 now they are in pocket !

-### We don't follow the alphabetical track order of the "Cradle 2 The Grave" demo tape.
-The Thug Life tracks "Cradle To The Grave", "Judgement Day" and "Introduced 2 The Game" have been taken off, probably on the tape only to show the beginnings of the other project 2Pac was working on.
-"Runnin'", "Who Do U Luv ?" and "Wonda Why They Call U Bitch" included in most tracklists were logically added.
-"Pain Demo" has been also added because it is apparently the evolution of the concept song "B4 U Bust" which appears in last tracklists. ###
+### - WORK IN PROGRESS - We didn't follow the exact track order of the "Cradle 2 The Grave" tape.
+Of course the Thug Life tracks "Cradle To The Grave", "Judgement Day" and "Introduced 2 The Game" have been taken off, probably included alongside solo album only to show the beginnings of the other project 2Pac was working on.
+"Who Do U Luv ?" and "Wonda Why They Call U Bitch" included in most tracklists were logically added.
+"Pain Demo" could be also added because it is apparently the evolution of the concept song "B4 U Bust" which appears in last tracklists. - ###

 Tracklist - Listen in YouTube